enhoshen/technical-difficulties/linux-and-gnu/all-about-bash.md

 # All about Bash

 ## What are these `&&, ||, ;, &`?
 When you try to learn about these "operator" you might have a hard time picking the best keyword when searching.
-They are operators seperating lists of command
+They are operators separating lists of command

 see section [Lists of Command](https://www.gnu.org/software/bash/manual/html_node/Lists.html)